scalacenter/scala-3-migration-guide/docs/compatibility.md

 However, the Scala 2 compiler does not fully support TASTy and thus cannot run Scala 3 macros.

 In order to publish a common macro API for both languages you have to provide the two distinct implementations.
-A technique for having a declaration of Scala 2 macros in a single Scala 3 artifact is being experimented.
-This is exemplified down below and it is further detailed in the [Macro Migration Tutorial](macros/migration-tutorial.md) section.
+A technique for having declarations of Scala 2 macro in a Scala 3 artifact is exemplified down below and it is further detailed in the [Macro Migration Tutorial](macros/migration-tutorial.md) section.

 ## Examples